Skip to main content

 1. Homebound Status

-You're considered "homebound" if leaving home:
+You are "homebound" if leaving home:

 You can still leave home for: